Research & Publications †

 Dr. Joseph has published a number of papers in medical journals on peripheral arterial disease, heparin-induced thrombocytopenia and deep vein thrombosis.
 He also has authored two textbook chapters and a monograph on heparin-induced thrombocytopenia.

 Currently his clinical and research interests involve chronic venous insufficiency and varicose veins.
-He performs endovenous ablation procedures and micro-incision phlebectomies both in Westlake and on the main campus.
-These procedures are performed in an outpatient setting are minimally invasive and patients may return to normal activity immediately.
+He performs endovenous ablation, microphlebectomies and sclerotherapy on the main campus as well as at multiple regional facilities.

-Dr. Joseph also is a frequent presenter at medical symposia hosted at Cleveland Clinic and elsewhere, speaking on prevention of venous thromboembolism following surgery, peripheral artery disease, lower extremity wounds and subclinical atherosclerosis.
+Dr. Joseph also is a frequent presenter at medical symposia hosted at Cleveland Clinic and elsewhere, speaking on prevention of venous thromboembolism following surgery, peripheral artery disease, lower extremity wounds and management of primary venous disease.

-His professional memberships include the Society of Diagnostic Medical Sonography, the American College of Phlebology, the Society for Vascular Medicine, the American Medical Association and the American College of Physicians, American Society of Internal Medicine.
-He is a Fellow and a member of the Emerging Leadership Committee of the American Osteopathic Association.
+His professional memberships include the Society of Diagnostic Medical Sonography, American Venous Forum, Society for Vascular Medicine, American Medical Association and American College of Physicians, American Society of Internal Medicine and he is a Fellow of the American Osteopathic Association.

 Hypercoagulable states, lymphedema, chronic venous insufficiency, varicose veins, general vascular medicine, vascular diseases, non-invasive testing for vascular disease, sclerotherapy